 I’m also laughing which is making the situation worse, and my well-meaning friend offers advice: “lift yourself straight up with your abs,” he says.
 Straight up.
 From the ground.
 I’m no superhero and, surprise, it doesn’t work.
 I resort to snapping off the skis, standing up and starting the whole process over again.
+The dogs are bewildered.

 Is Deerhurst Resort in Huntsville, Ontario Dog-friendly?
 You bet!

-Today we are embarking on our annual winter weekend away, an after-the-holidays attempt to embrace the weather we hate and become outdoor adventure converts.
+We are embarking on our annual winter weekend away, an after-the-holidays attempt to embrace the weather we hate and become outdoor adventure converts.
 We’ve chosen three days away at the pet-friendly Deerhurst Resort in Huntsville, Ontario, and we head into the chill winter air bundled in heavy coats, toques, long underwear and optimistic attitudes.

 At Deerhurst Resort cross-country skiing (including ski rental), skating, snowshoeing and access to a large indoor pool and hot tub are all included with the ‘resort fee’ charged per room, so we’re taking full advantage and started with skiing.